SkygearIO/skygear-doc/content/index.md

-Program of the developer, by the developer, for the developer, shall not perish from the github.
+Program of the developer, by the developer, for the developer, shall not perish from the GitHub.

 We cannot turn back.